 The abundance of anti-oxidant properties in the turmeric has been proven as effective in treating many skin conditions.
 These benefits can speed up wound healing, increase your “skin glow,” and even decrease acne and acne scarring.

 3. It may slow down the formation of blood clots

 Blood clotting is one of the Western world’s biggest health concerns.
 A few studies have pointed out that the use of curcumin can significantly reduce platelet aggregation, which leads to a potential prevention of clot forming.

-4. It's being tested as a possible treat for cancer
+4. It's being tested as a possible treatment for cancer

 According to Cancer Research UK, a number of lab studies have shown that curcumin have anti-cancer affects on cancer cells.
 According to these studies, turmeric might be able to kill cancer cells, especially breast, bowel, skin, and stomach cancer.
 Other studies have shown that turmeric might help with chemotherapy resistance.

 In 2009, a study in Auburn University have discovered that curcumin in turmeric can potentially lower glucose level.
 According to this study, turmeric is 400 more potent then metformin - one of the most common diabetes medication - in activating the enzyme AMPK, which is considered to help manage type 2 diabetes.